 The 6 Dragons Kung Fu’s approach with Qi

-6 Dragons Kung Fu tries to be at the same time open-minded and as much scientific as possible; due to the today’s debate related to Qi, our idea is:
+6 Dragons Kung Fu tries to be at the same time open-minded and as much scientific as possible; due to today’s debate related to Qi, our idea is:

 - For the student – If there is something that you can personally feel and use with results, you should not refuse or negate it (even if you do not understand it completely); you have to be honest and try to find sources, causes, verification, negations, explanations (etc.) of what you can do

 - For the instructor – If you can teach / pass Qi-related capabilities that you (honestly) have / feel and who follows your teachings gain benefits from this, you are working correctly; if you try to impose a knowledge that you do not believe / feel or that you only suppose, you are damaging the martial growth of your students (read How to become a 6 Dragons Kung Fu instructor)

 A note by Master Kongling – Above all for the novices, I would like to discourage the approach to people who believe they have supernatural powers (not replicable in any situation, without any connection with reality, with a high degree of fallibility, etc.).
 In most cases, they are scammers, illusionists or people trying to self-delude themselves.
 Stay away from them, when you will have the necessary knowledge to immediately recognize the most common tricks, you will be able to make your own evaluations.